FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/why-we-need-to-fight-for-our-privacy.md

 created-on: 2023-10-18T18:48:49.064Z
 updated-on: 2023-10-18T18:48:49.074Z
 published-on: 2023-10-18T18:48:49.093Z
-f_issue: 1
+issue: 1
-f_article: 10
+: 10
-f_description: In this digital age, we need to learn the importance of privacy and change our attitudes about our data, instead of just accepting the conventional wisdom.
+description: In this digital age, we need to learn the importance of privacy and change our attitudes about our data, instead of just accepting the conventional wisdom.
-f_image:
+image:
   url: /assets/images/DWD-Illustration-10.png
-f_author: Naomi Brockwell
+author: Naomi Brockwell
-f_author-profile:
+author-profile:
   url: /assets/images/dwd-profile-07.png
-f_author-bio: Naomi Brockwell is a tech journalist, creator of NBTV.media, and author of "Beginner's Introduction to Privacy"
+author-bio: Naomi Brockwell is a tech journalist, creator of NBTV.media, and author of "Beginner's Introduction to Privacy"
 tags: digest
-layout: "[digest].html"
 date: 2023-10-18T18:48:49.099Z
 seo:
   noindex: false